Avengergit/BikeSharingAssessment/README.md

-# Project Name
->  prediction of demand for shared bikes.
+# Prediction of demand for shared bikes.

 ## Table of Contents